 It is a common mistake that couples make when they consult their friends and relatives for advice.
 But be aware of biased advice, because in the end you will need to settle your financial affairs with your soon to be ex.
 If one party is unreasonable and unapproachable, you will end up litigating your property dispute.
 Instead, work together with your spouse or partner on the best way to maximize the value of your property.

 It is simple in most cases to ascertain and agree on the property value, namely the family home or other investment properties.
 Your local real estate agents will be the first place to begin.

-Avoid the mistake in using your child to punish the parent or your in-laws.
-Your child has the right to know and be cared for by both their parents and have relationships with extended family.
+Avoid the mistake of using your child to punish the parent or your in-laws.
+Your child has the right to know and is cared for by both their parents and have relationships with extended family.
 Think of what is in your child’s best interest first.
 You and your partner or spouse can agree on a parenting plan or consent orders without the need of going to court.

 There are no mathematical formulas for working out the results, and it is impossible for anyone to predict with absolute accuracy what the outcome of such proceedings will be.
 When lawyers give advice about what a person's entitlements will be, they are basing their advice on their knowledge of decisions in previous cases and from their own experience in cases in which they have been involved.
-However, even with such knowledge, all that can really be given is an estimate, which gives a range of possible outcomes.
+However, even with such knowledge, all that can be given is an estimate, which gives a range of possible outcomes.

 Divorce litigation in some cases is unavoidable.
 It may seem as though you are advancing your case at the start but in the end, it will always be an unnecessary approach.